OfficeDev/Office-Add-in-Commands/README.md

 ## Quick Start
 ### Step 1.
-Setup your environment
+Setup your environment and activate the feature

 - **Office Desktop**: Ensure that you have the latest version of Office installed.
-Add-in commands require build **16.0.6326.0000** or higher.
+Add-in commands require build **16.0.6326.0000** or higher for Word and Excel and **16.0.6326.0000** or higher for PowerPoint.
 Learn how to [Install the latest version of Office applications](http://aka.ms/latestoffice).
-	- **Important**: Once you have the latest build installed make sure to download, unzip and run this [Registry key ](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/raw/master/Tools/AddInCommandsUndark/EnableAppCmd_W_XL_PPT.zip)on your machine to activate the feature.
+	- **Important**: Once you have the latest build installed make sure to download, unzip and run this **[Registry key ](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/raw/master/Tools/AddInCommandsUndark/EnableAppCmd_W_XL_PPT.zip)**on your machine to activate the feature.
-- Office Online (Excel online coming soon, should be available by December 11th): There is no additional setup.
+- Office Online (Excel online, Word and PPT coming soon): There is no additional setup.

 ### Step 2.
 Create and validate your manifest
 We strongly recommend you to use one of our sample manifests as a starting point, the [Simple example](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/tree/master/Simple) is a good one to get going.
 Once you make it work then you can start making small modifications and test your changes often.
 If you make modifications, use the [Manifest reference](https://msdn.microsoft.com/en-us/library/mt621545) as a guide.
 You can also validate your xml using the following **[XSDs](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/tree/master/Tools/XSD)**